lubranoa/CS340-Golf-Tracker-DB/README.md

 The term-long development of the Golf Tracker project involved the application of a wide range of skills and technologies, making it a comprehensive learning experience.
 The key skills utilized in the project include:

-  - Database design and schema/ERD creation
+  - Relational database design and schema/ERD creation

   - Python-based web application development with Flask